-Fire up the grill and liven the flavors with this sweet rib rub!
-It’s great for pork or chicken, the brown sugar caramelizes and flavors the meat.
-The smokey paprika and chili powder and spices enhance the grilled flavors and ooh this is lick your fingers delicious!
+Fire up the grill and liven the flavors with this easy homemade dry rub for ribs!
+This sweet rib rub work with pork or chicken, the brown sugar caramelizes and flavors the meat.
+The smokey paprika, chili powder and spices enhance the grilled flavors!
+First Published: July 10, 2018… Last Updated: May 19, 2019

 I’m telling you I’m all about the barbecue this summer!

 After we got our new grill we’ve just been enjoying delicious meals like this all summer long!
 Yes… I’m still talking about the grill, but it’s changed cooking for us because previously we had to wait until late in the evening to go outside and grill.

 Summer temps in Fresno are triple digit.
 We are going thru a hot spell now that just doesn’t want to seem to break.

 My Cali friends, you can relate to this right?

 I shouldn’t just say Cali friends, because I know just about everywhere it’s been ridiculously hot.
 But as I keep saying…. it is July right? ☀️☀️☀️